 - maintain identification procedures for clients and beneficial owners of clients;

 - maintain records of identification evidence and the work undertaken for the client; and

 - report, in accordance with the relevant legislation and regulations.

-16.3 The offence of money laundering is defined by the Proceeds of Crime Act 2002, s.
+16.7 The offence of money laundering is defined by the Proceeds of Crime Act 2002, s.
 340(11) and includes concealing, converting, using or possessing the benefits of any activity that constitutes a criminal offence in the UK.
 It also includes involvement in any arrangement that facilitates the acquisition, retention, use or control of such a benefit.
-This definition is very wide and would include such crimes as:
+This definition is very wide and would include (but not limited to) such crimes as: